All Episodes

 When I feel like talking about it, I'll talk about it.

-I'm not through with this jobs business though.
+I'm not through with this jobs business, though.

-As I was just sitting here thinking during the break, you remember in the first two years of the regime, Obama had all of these work groups, and one of the work groups he had was a jobs council.
+You remember in the first two years of the regime, Obama had all of these work groups.

 In fact, the guy that leads that is Jeff Imelt of GE.

-So basically ten months.
+So basically 10 months.

 But that's okay because it's a total waste of time.

-And I'm watching with incredulity the Obama jobs council, and it was it was a metaphor for exactly what's wrong with socialism, liberalism, Marxism, central planet.
+And it was a metaphor for exactly what's wrong with socialism, liberalism, Marxism, central planet.

 Here you had a bunch of eggheads who don't know the first thing about job creation by definition, obviously.